-Its control of NGOs and other civil society actors, again goes back a long way.
+Its control of NGOs and other civil society actors, again, goes back a long way.
 However, the CFA and the Karuna issue have influenced this dynamic.
-In some respects it has opened up spaces for civil society75 and in others it has closed them.
-It has enabled the LTTE to strengthen its grip in government-controlled areas.
-76 Moreover, the Karuna issue had the effect of dramatically decreasing the political space for autonomous civil society thought and action.
-77 This particularly applies to the East, where the Tamil population increasingly feel forced to take sides.
-This is combined with an ongoing LTTE strategy of keeping society on a war footing, using hartals, demonstrations and security incidents to periodically raise the political temperature and to prevent dissent from emerging.
-The LTTE has also expanded its media operations since the CFA including a new FM station and a satellite channel, both broadcasting from Kilinochchi (Nadarajah, 2005).
-Therefore, based on current
+In some respects it has opened up spaces for civil society74 and in others it has closed them.
+It has enabled the LTTE to strengthen its grip in government-controlled areas.75 In addition, the Karuna issue had the effect of dramatically decreasing the political space for autonomous civil society thought and action.76 This particularly applies to the East, where the Tamil population increasingly feel forced to take sides.
+This is combined with an ongoing LTTE strategy of keeping society on a war footing, using hartals, demonstrations, and security incidents to periodically raise the political temperature and prevent dissent from emerging.
+The LTTE has also expanded its media operations since the CFA, including a new FM station and a satellite channel, both broadcasting from Kilinochchi (Nadarajah, 2005).
+Based on current trends, the LTTE's policy of political consolidation is moving the North-East toward an illiberal peace rather than a democratic peace.

-74 Hakeem and Thamilchelvan met in June 2002 to agree to set up a special LTTE-SLMC joint committee to monitor the full implementation of MOU.
-However Karikalan subsequently announced that the LTTE would talk to all parties representing Muslim interest, not just the SLMC (Bush, 2003).
-Many see this as an LTTE tactic to negotiate directly with the grassroots and thus undermine the credibility of the Muslim leadership.
+Hakeem and Thamilchelvan met in June 2002 to agree to set up a special LTTE-SLMC joint committee to monitor the full implementation of MOU.
+However, Karikalan subsequently announced that the LTTE would talk to all parties representing Muslim interest, not just the SLMC (Bush, 2003).
+Many see this as an LTTE tactic to negotiate directly with the grassroots and undermine the credibility of the Muslim leadership.

-75 Immediately after the CFA, peace seminars, inter-ethnic dialogue, exchange visits and peace committees became quite common.
-These activities should not probably be mistaken for a sign that political space has grown, however.
+174 Immediately after the CFA, peace seminars, inter-ethnic dialogue, exchange visits, and peace committees became quite common.
+These activities should not be mistaken for a sign that political space has grown, however.
 They are merely a result of the fact that peace is now within the liberation discourse, whereas it used to be outside.
 Nonetheless, these activities may have a lasting impact on people's attitudes and perceptions.

-76 For instance, the Pongu Tamil celebrations in Jaffna were a powerful example of the LTTE's ability to mobilize the population behind a nationalist discourse.
+75 For instance, the Pongu Tamil celebrations in Jaffna were a powerful example of the LTTE's ability to mobilize the population behind a nationalist discourse.

-77 The two universities (Batticaloa and Jaffna) for example have both been badly affected, having witnessed the death or departure of some of the last remaining critical minds.
-Throughout the war and the ceasefire, the universities have continued to be powerful political actors, with Jaffna university a centre of Tamil nationalism and LTTE activism, while the Eastern University had a strong cultural focus on the eastern concerns and attempted to keep its distance from the LTTE.
+The two universities (Batticaloa and Jaffna), for example, have both been badly affected, having witnessed the death or departure of some of the last remaining critical minds.
+Throughout the war and the ceasefire, the universities have continued to be powerful political actors, with Jaffna University a center of Tamil nationalism and LTTE activism, while the Eastern University had a strong cultural focus on the eastern concerns and attempted to keep its distance from the LTTE.
 The wave of killings and intimidation around Batticaloa have assured the silence of Eastern University for some time.